-Robert Vadra alleges 'witch-hunt' by govt agencies after ED attaches assets
+Vadra’s interim bail extended, accuses ED of 'witch hunt' after assets attached

+New Delhi, Feb 16: A Delhi court on Saturday extended the interim protection from arrest granted to Robert Vadra in a money laundering case after he said he would appear before the Enforcement Directorate for questioning.

-New Delhi, Feb 16: The ED has issued a provisional order for attachment of the assets under the Prevention of Money Laundering Act (PMLA).
+The ED has issued a provisional order for attachment of the assets under the Prevention of Money Laundering Act (PMLA).

 It had grilled Robert Vadra in this case in Jaipur twice earlier this week.
 His mother Maureen was also asked to depose but was allowed to go after completion of brief legal procedures.